runquan-ray-zhou/1.1-bank-transaction-app-frontend/README.md

 # Bank Bankster Bank Transaction Web App Frontend

 ## Description

+**Bank Bankster** is a modern web application designed to manage bank transactions seamlessly.
+This project is the frontend component of the Bank Bankster platform, providing an intuitive interface for users to track, analyze, and interact with their financial data.
+Built with React and Vite, the app leverages cutting-edge tools and libraries to ensure a smooth and engaging user experience.

 - This is the frontend to the Bank Bankster Bank Transaction Web App